DigitalCommons/.github/profile/README.md

 ---

-**Ready to contribute?** Start by exploring our repositories and joining the conversation.
+**Ready to contribute?** Start by exploring our [Welcome board](https://github.com/orgs/DigitalCommons/projects/14/views/1), reading repository READMEs and Wikis and joining the conversation on [Element]([url](https://app.element.io/#digitalcommons.coop)).
 Every contribution, no matter how small, makes a difference.

 *DigitalCommon - Technology for the common good*
 <!--